maoz-grossman/Chord-recognition/README.md

 Not far from it in third place is  'Decision tree', with ~95 percent accuracy on average.
 And last but not least, the SVM algorithm with ~94 percent accuracy on average.

+<h5> Test - chords recognition of a real song </h5>
+We wanted to test how good our model is on existing songs as well.
+As in the Github repository from which we learned about pcp preprocess, we took the first half minute of Nirvana's song "about a girl" and disassembled it to half second chunks and checked what the model says the chords of the song.
+The result:

+You can find the test.py file in the Test folder.